wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.en.md

     some common issues, such as the incorrect units (hPa vs Pa and C vs K) and missing columns.
 Care should be taken that the units in the CSV data match those indicated above.

-!!! bug
-    Please note, due to a bug in the current version of the web-application you may need to reload the page before resubmitting the data.

 ## Conclusion

 !!! success "Congratulations"
     In this practical session you have learned:

-    - how to format a CSV file for use with wis2box web-application
+    - about the csv2bufr converter in the wis2box
+    - how to use the AWS and DAYCLI templates to convert CSV data to BUFR
-    - and how to validate a sample CSV file and to correct for common issues.
+    - and how to validate a sample CSV file using the csv2bufr form in the wis2box web-application

 !!! info "Next steps"
     The csv2bufr converter used in the wis2box has been designed to be configurable for use with any row based